 If you may have been mis-sold a Self Invested Personal Pension (SIPP) from Sesame, call the Group Litigation Solicitors at Slater & Gordon Lawyers on freephone 0800 916 9015 or contact us online.

-At the end of last year the Financial Conduct Authority (FCA) identified that customers of Sesame who had received advice to switch their pensions after April 2006, when certain pension restrictions were removed, may have been mis-sold the product into which they switched.
+The Financial Conduct Authority (FCA) identified that customers of Sesame who had received advice to switch their pensions after April 2006, when certain pension restrictions were removed, may have been mis-sold the product.

 In particular during 2007/8 significant numbers of investors switched to new products such as Self Invested Personal Pensions or SIPPs as they are commonly known.
 The FCA identified a number of areas of concern including whether the potential for tax liabilities was properly identified and whether the potential to generate commission resulted in the wrong product being selected.
 In particular hybrid SIPPSs which were less beneficial than the existing life company pension.

 Investors did not understand the wider range of investment possible within the SIPP meant increased risks.
 The FCA believes as many as 16% of pension switches may have involved unsuitable advice being given, with extra and unnecessary costs in almost 80% of cases, unsuitable funds recommended in 40% of cases, will offer benefits without good reason in 14% and the failure to identify the need for on-going management review of the investment in 26% of cases.